MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    + Linux instructions: [Installation steps](../install/r-server-install-linux-server.md) | [Offline steps](../install/r-server-install-linux-offline.md)

-1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges to begin setting up and configuring a web node.
+1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges to configure a web node:

-1. In the utility, configure the web node:
+   >[!NOTE]
+   >Bypass these interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword uri1,uri2`.
+Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

    1. From the main menu, choose **Configure server**.
 Then, choose **Configure a web node** from the submenu.

    1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.
 Later, you can configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-authentication.md#local).

-   >[!NOTE]
-   >Bypass the interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword uri1,uri2`.
-Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

    1. When prompted, enter the IP address of each compute node you configured.
 You can specify a specific URI or  specify IP ranges.
 For multiple compute nodes, separate each URI with a comma.

       For example: http://1.1.1.1:12805, http://1.0.1-3.1-2:12805